 I knew in that moment that, once he finished with Josie, I would be playing the next game.

-"Good game," he said, extending his hand across the table.
+“Good game.”
+He extended his hand across the table.

 She shook it and smiled, but her smile was thin-lipped with annoyance, and her grip on his hand looked stiff and forced.
 They exchanged terse pleasantries, and she left.